-- 4. Please explain the factor(s) that prevented the agency from timely completing any of the planned activities. - 5.
-For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).
+4. Please explain the factor(s) that prevented the agency from timely completing any of the planned activities.

+5. For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).

-In FY2020, the agency met its goal of hiring one PWD and/or PWTD.
+In FY2022, the agency exceeded its hiring goals and achieved the goal of at least 12% PWD and at least 2% PWTD at GS11 and above.
 Outreach activities were crucial in achieving this goal and helping the agency reach underserved populations.
-We achieved the goal of at least 2% PWD at level GS11 and above.